Genesis Mission

 Quick Details For Applicants

-ORD has prepared a RESOURCE FOLDER with checklists, templates, and other handy info and we will soon have a webpage up with this and other info.
+ORD has prepared a RESOURCE FOLDER with checklists, templates, and other handy info.

 Remember that this is a limited submission opportunity, but we have simplified the process due to the large number of focus areas.
 Instructions for limited approval have been emailed and are available in the folder linked above.